 Last month we shared how refinishing the floors at the duplex made us feel like we turned a major corner at a house we’ve been renovating for over a year (remember when it looked like this?!).
 And now we are firmly in “the fun part!”
 You know, where you get to start bringing in rugs and light fixtures and furniture and accessories so it goes from looking like a construction zone to an actual home.
 It’s THE.
 BEST.
 Especially after months and months of expensive improvements that you don’t even see when the drywall goes back up (like plumbing and electrical upgrades).

 So let’s just get right into it.
-Behold, this wall of the left side’s master bedroom that we pretty much rebuilt from scratch:
+Behold, this wall of the left side’s main bedroom that we pretty much rebuilt from scratch:

 That rug is the one we originally bought for the pink house’s living room (you can see it